-The Council spent £280.3 million on providing services1 during 2021-222.
+The Council spent £294.3 million on providing services1 during the 2021-222 financial year.

 1 We define spending on services as the cost of services charged to the general fund from the Expenditure Funding Analysis, less any Housing Revenue Account cost of services, plus precepts, levies and debt interest.